Garywtne/Team_Project_One/README.md

 ### Hypothesis 3: Higher speed limit increases the number of accidents
 ### Hypothesis 4: There are more accidents when the weather conditions are bad

-For each hypotheses we created a number of visulisations to display the data in an easier to analyse format which helped us understand the information required.
+For each hypotheses we created a number of visualisations to display the data in an easier to analyse format which helped us understand the information required.

 ### Example Plots